 We also face many other competitors with a variety of product offerings.
 These companies have developed, or are developing, products that currently, or in the future are likely to, compete with some or all of ours.
 A number of potential new competitors, such as application providers, that enter our markets through acquisitions or otherwise, may decide to create or acquire products that compete with our platform or we may develop products that compete with their existing platforms.
 Moreover, industry consolidation may increase competition.
 Some of these current and potential competitors may have longer operating histories, greater name recognition, more established relationships with current and potential customers, larger customer bases or significantly greater financial, technical, marketing and other resources than we do.
 As a result, our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
-We could lose customers if our competitors introduce new competitive products, add new features to existing competitive products, acquire competitive products, reduce prices, form strategic alliances with other companies or are acquired by third parties with greater available resources.
-If our competitors' products, services or technologies become more accepted than our features, if they are successful in bringing their products or services than we bring our features to market, or if their products or services are more technologically capable than our features, then our relations have or use adversely affected.
-Certain of our existing and new competitors have or may develop technologies and services that compete with several of these vendors rather than me bring our resting and new competitors offer their products and services at a lower price.
+We could lose customers if our competitors introduce new competitive products, add new features to existing competitors' products, services or technologies become more accepted than our features, if they are successful in bringing their products or services to market earlier than we bring our features to market, or if their products or services are more technologically capable than our features, then our revenue growth could be adversely affected.
+Certain of our existing and new competitors have or may develop technologies and services at a lower price.
 If we are unable to achieve our target pricing levels, our margins and operating results could be negatively affected.